papryca/Frontend-Assessment-React/README.md

 ### `npm start` ▶️

 Runs the app in the development mode.\
-Open [http://localhost:8080/](http://localhost:8080/) to view it in the browser.
+Open [http://localhost:3000/](http://localhost:3000/) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm test` 🧪

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build` 🏗️

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-### `npm run lint` 🔍
+### `testing deployment` ▶️

-Runs ESLint to analyze and identify lint errors in the codebase.
+Open [https://precious-mochi-becaaa.netlify.app/](https://precious-mochi-becaaa.netlify.app/) to view it in the browser.

 ## 🚀 Getting Started

 To set up and run the project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/RoierS/eCommerce-Application.git`
+1. Clone the repository: `git clone git@github.com:papryca/Frontend-Assessment-React.git`
-2. Navigate to the project directory: `cd css-selector`
+2. Navigate to the project directory: `cd truffle-health`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`